-5. Related Work
+5 Related Work

-Two earlier systems bear close relation to the approach we have reported here.
-One of these, CARL (Burstein, 1986) was a computer model of analogical learning that learned from multiple analogies presented by a teacher.
-It modeled students who were tutored on the programming language BASIC.
+CARL (Burstein, 1986) was a computer model of analogical learning that learned from multiple analogies presented by a teacher.
+It modeled students who were tutored on the programing language BASIC.
 CARL coordinated multiple analogies such as (1) variable assignment is like "putting things in boxes" and (2) variable assignment is like algebraic equality.
 It constructed analogical hypotheses and then revised them when they did not hold in the target domain.
 Unlike CARL, our system uses qualitative models, it evaluates new hypotheses and explanations using a cost function, and it interacts with the user to debug analogical correspondences (whereas CARL interacted to debug the hypotheses themselves).
 Since our simulation makes an average of 40 analogical inferences (i.e., hypotheses) in a single analogy, debugging all of them with the user is impractical.

 ECHO (Thagard, 2000) is a connectionist model that uses constraint-satisfaction to judge hypotheses by their explanatory coherence.
-This system creates excitatory and inhibitory links between consistent and inconsistent propositions, respectively.
+ECHO creates excitatory and inhibitory links between consistent and inconsistent propositions, respectively.
 Its "winner take all" network means that it cannot distinguish between there being no evidence for competing propositions versus balanced conflicting evidence for them.
 ECHO requires a full explanatory structure as its input.
 By contrast, our system generates its justification structure automatically and evaluates it using a cost function.

-6. Discussion
+6 Discussion